amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 If you used the Amiga back in the day, you may have memories of using an Amiga 500 with a hard disk and Workbench 1.3, or maybe an Amiga 600 or 3000 with Workbench 2.x.
 We have included dedicated and separate setups for these in the `Extras` folder.

 * Copy the contents of `Amiga 500 HD Setup` and/or `Amiga 600 HD Setup` to their respective directories on the MiSTer
 * You will now have separate `Amiga 500HD` and/or `Amiga600HD` launch items in the `Computer` section.
-These are fully configured to support shared drives, PFS, RTC clocks, etc.
+These are fully configured to support shared drives, PFS file systems (even on 1.3!), RTC clock, etc.

 There are `ReadMe` files that go into more detail about these setups.